scala/scala-lang/_posts/2024-12-05-release-notes-3.6.2.md

 # What’s new in Scala 3.6?

 Besides multiple bugfixes, this release stabilises multiple experimental features introduced to Scala language after careful review and acceptance by the [Scala Improvement Proposal's Commitee](https://docs.scala-lang.org/sips/).
-Many of these changes can have a significant impact on the Scala syntax and are introducing new amazing possibilities in writing concise, typesafe as well as easier, and easier to maintain code.
+Many of these changes can have a significant impact on the Scala syntax and are introducing new possibilities in writing concise, typesafe as well as easier, and easier to maintain code.

 ## SIP-47 - Clause Interleaving